LoesVerhaeghe/pretrained_model_training_and_prediction/README.md

 # CNN Deep Learning for Wastewater Image Analysis

-Adapted from [wastewater_vision](https://github.com/scabini/wastewater_vision), this repository provides CNN-based deep learning models for wastewater image classification and prediction, with and without transfer learning.
+Adapted from [wastewater_vision](https://github.com/scabini/wastewater_vision), this repository provides CNN-based deep learning models for wastewater image prediction, with and without transfer learning.
 Several changes have been made to improve generalization and reduce overfitting.

 ---